 What Does the Public Think?

-Recent research carried out by Emoov shed some light on what the public is expecting to happen.
+Research carried out by Emoov shed some light on what the public is expecting to happen.
 30% of respondents to their survey expect house prices to continue increasing despite the current uncertainty, with 28% expecting prices to plateau and 4% expecting them to fall.

 What Has Happened So Far?